DHINESH0202/Youtube/README.md

 📊 YouTube Channel Analysis Dashboard
 Analyze any public YouTube channel with this interactive Streamlit app using the YouTube Data API v3.
-Fetch video data, explore key metrics, visualize trends, and compare videos — all in a sleek dashboard.
+Fetch video data, explore key metrics, visualize trends, and compare videos — all in a sleek, user-friendly dashboard.

 🚀 Features
 Fetch latest videos from any public YouTube channel